iomesh/docs/docs/volume-operations/create-storageclass.md

 ## Creating StorageClass

 The best practice to use PV and PVC is to create a StorageClass that describes th class and attributes of the PV.

-The best practice to use PV and PVC is to create a StorageClass that describes